Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we presented a Distributed Inter-Strand Coupling Current (\DISC) model, which is a FE model that describes the IS coupling current dynamics of superconducting Rutherford cables without a need for individual strand discretization.
+In this work, we presented the Distributed Inter-Strand Coupling Current (\DISC) model.
+It is a FE model that describes the IS coupling current dynamics of superconducting Rutherford cables without a need for individual strand discretization.

 The \DISC\ model involves three scalar scaling parameters defining homogenized material properties.
 The values of these parameters need to be tuned based on reference solutions of a given cable geometry and properties.
 The tuning procedure of the scaling parameters is straightforward and can be performed without accounting for the internal strand dynamics.
-The internal strand dynamics (hysteresis, eddy, IF, and ohmic effects) can then be included in the homogenized model using the ROHM and ROHF models, as well as a current sharing equation for ohmic effects close to and above the strand critical current.
+The internal strand dynamics (hysteresis, eddy, IF, and ohmic effects) can then be included in the homogenized model using the ROHM and ROHF models, as well as a current sharing law for ohmic effects close to and above the strand critical current.

-The resulting homogenized cable model contains all loss and magnetization contributions, captures their interdependency, reproduces differential inductance, and offers an important reduction of the computational effort with respect to conventional cable models.
-It also provides accurate solutions in strongly non-uniform field environments, in which analytical methods may have a limited accuracy.
+The resulting homogenized cable model contains all loss and magnetization contributions, captures their interdependency, reproduces changes in cable inductance, and offers an important reduction of the computational effort with respect to conventional cable models, with a minimum speed-up of $20$, while also being considerably simpler to implement.
+It provides accurate solutions in strongly non-uniform field environments, in which analytical methods may have a limited accuracy.
+In particular, the detailed description of the cable transient response under fast excitations, and the decomposition into distinct loss components, helps for the design of novel quench protection methods.

 The homogenized cable model can be included in complete models of magnet cross-sections for electro-magneto-thermal simulations.
 We proposed two FE formulations, a first one based on the \hpf and a second one based on the \hpafOnly.
 The temperature dependence of the cable properties can be directly included in the \DISC, ROHM, ROHF, and current sharing model parameters.
 The analysis of the resulting solutions and the comparison with measurements will be the subject of future work.